I’m way behind in writing up the reviews I want to do and reading my regular list of blogs.

 The novel, to me, seems confused as to whether it wants to be a feminist work or Bester’s usual monsters from the id, or, perhaps more appropriately, monsters from sociobiological imperatives.
 The last chapter, with its nearly incomprehensible future argot, implies some vast changes have been worked on the human race, but we don’t know what.
 It’s beyond me and quite annoying.

 As a novel, this is Bester’s most ambitious and biggest failure.
 I think part of the book’s problem lies in Bester’s confessed need to end his novels in a grand finale (as explained, again, in the notes for Starlight).
-Chopping this book’s last three chapter would have helped it.
+Chopping this book’s last three chapters would have helped it.